2021 Nissan Almera: What we know so far

 2021 Nissan Almera: Exterior

 When it was released, the fourth-gen Almera was well received.
 It looks much more modern than the current and previous versions, like the Nissan Almera 2014 for example, and it’s better equipped too.

-For starters, it already comes with a pair of sharp-looking LED headlamps, LED taillights, as well as LED daytime running lamps.
+For starters, the Nissan Almera 2021 model already comes with a pair of sharp-looking LED headlamps, LED taillights, as well as LED daytime running lamps.
 The front end also comes with Nissan’s signature V-motion grille, and the roofline is much sleeker than before.

 The Thai-spec 4th-gen Nissan Almera

-Apart from the better looks and exterior equipment, the new 2021 Nissan Almera is also larger.
+Apart from the better looks and exterior equipment, the new version is also larger than the 2020 Nissan Almera.
 It is 4,495 mm long, 1,740 mm wide, and 1,460 mm in height.
 That means that it is 45 mm wider, and 39 mm longer than the third-gen version.
 This might translate to better interior and cargo space.

 The rear end of the Nissan Versa/Almera

 2021 Nissan Almera: Interior

-Just like the exterior, the interior of the fourth-gen Almera gets a makeover as well.
+Just like the exterior, the interior of the 2021 Nissan Almera gets a makeover as well.
 Gone is the predominantly beige interior of the old one, and in its place is a more modern, black and white colored dashboard and seats.

 Inside the Thai-spec 2021 Nissan Almera

-The new Almera also gains a new flat-bottomed steering wheel, as well as a new eight-inch touchscreen.
+The fourth-generation Almera also gains a new flat-bottomed steering wheel, as well as a new eight-inch touchscreen.
 The said headunit now comes with voice recognition, as well as an offline navigation system.
 The analog gauge cluster was also ditched in favor of a seven-inch digital one.
-Lastly, the round cluster of AC controls were also replaced by more conventional, but neater looking AC controls.
+Lastly, the round cluster of AC controls was also replaced by more conventional, but neater looking AC controls.

 2021 Nissan Almera: Engine and Performance

-Overall, the 2021 Almera gets three engine options, all of which were co-developed by Renault and Nissan.
+Overall, the 2021 Nissan Almera gets three engine options, all of which were co-developed by Renault and Nissan.
 The most interesting one is the 1.0-liter inline-3 turbo, which could make up to 100 horsepower and 152 Nm of torque.
 This engine is then paired to a continuously variable transmission and power is sent to the front.